Frequently Asked Questions

 The Residence Hall License Contract is for both semesters (fall and spring) of the academic year.
 Please read the document carefully for information regarding cancellation and any fees that may be associated with cancelling your Residence Hall License Contract.

 Students living in the residence halls are required to purchase a meal plan, with the exception of those students living in Appalachian Heights.
 There are several meal plan options available for students to choose from.
 For additional information regarding meal plan options, please visit Food Services .

-Housing assignment and roommate information for fall semester will be sent to your Appalachian State University email address during the month of July.
+Housing assignment and roommate information for fall semester will be sent to your Appalachian State University email address in July.
 The email will also contain move-in information.
 Spring semester housing information is sent to your Appalachian email address in December.